 We use our Key Objective Progression and Development by Year group to support skill and knowledge progression from Nursery through to Year Two.

-- Develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world
+- Develop creative, technical and imaginative thinking in children and to develop confidence to participate successfully in an increasingly technological world.

-- Build and apply a repertoire of knowledge, understanding and skills in order to design and make high-quality prototypes and products for a wide range of users
+- Apply a growing body of knowledge, understanding and skills in order to design and make prototypes and products for a wide range of users,

-- Critique, evaluate and test their ideas and products and the work of others
+- Critique, evaluate and test their ideas and products, and the work of others,

-- Understand and apply the principles of nutrition and learn how to cook.
+- Understand and apply the principles of nutrition and to learn how to cook,